dhagell/web3-engineering-assignment/README.md

 - Write any further tests for the contracts or exhaustive tests for your CLI.
 The CLI just needs to work.
 - Add any functionality for "switching" between accounts.
 A user can vote multiple times and that is totally fine.
 - Deploy this on any public blockchain.
 Use a local blockchain such as `ganache-cli`.

+### Things you don't have to do (But did anyways :)
+- Deploy this to Ropsten testnet.
+Allow for easy creation of multiple CommitReveal voting topics with a registry.

 ## Setup
 First, install the dependencies.
 You'll need a local Ethereum blockchain to deploy the contracts and run the contract tests if you want.
 We recommend `ganache`.
 You can install ganache with